luckyrandom/cmaker/_src/index.md

 Powered by `CMake`, the R package `cmaker` setups C/C++ develop environment for R package, to enjoy auto-complete, code navigation, parallel compiling and other features of IDE.
 Not convinced?
 Watch Xcode in action and give it a try.
-If not satisfied, just delete `CMakeList.txt`, `proj/` and `cmake`.
+All the generated files are stored in sub-directory `proj/` and `cmake/` besides `CMakeList.txt` in package root directory, so it can be cleaned easily if not satisfied.
 Testing, suggestion, and pull request are welcome.

 ![](./gifs/xcode-rcpp.gif)